-Alyssa Grace is an Outreach Assistant at Gemini Observatory, Planetarium Operator at 'Imiloa Astronomy Center, and University of Hawai'i at Hilo alum.
-Her roles primarily consist of organizing outreach events (ie. Journey Through the Universe), and educating the community on local astronomy through press releases, social media, classroom visits, Starlabs, planetarium shows, and public events.
-When she isn't learning more Astronomy, Hawaiian culture or various languages, she's working on her 200 hour yoga teacher certification, writing novels, or playing with her cats.
+Alyssa Grace is an Outreach Assistant at Gemini Observatory and graduate of the University of Hawai'i at Hilo (UHH).
+She has had many different outreach-based roles at Gemini since 2015.
+Her role now primarily consists of facilitating educational programs (ie. Journey Through the Universe), organizing Gemini's participation in community events (ie. Astro Day), and further engaging all ages of audiences via Gemini press releases, social media, classroom visits, and Starlab planetarium shows.
+Grace has also worked in astronomy outreach at the 'Imiloa Astronomy Center of Hawai'i, the Maunakea Visitor Information Station and assisted teaching at the Astronomy and Physics Department of UHH.
+When she isn't learning more about Astronomy, Hawaiian culture or various languages, she's teaching yoga, writing novels, or playing with her cats.